Unknown6656/rundll.net/README.md

 * `'new'`<br/>
   The [`new`](https://msdn.microsoft.com/en-us/library/fa0ab757.aspx)-keyword is optional, but must be passed if the method in question is not a static one (without the quotes).
 * `method`<br/>
   Either a [fully qualified namespace, class and method signature](https://msdn.microsoft.com/en-us/library/dfb3cx8s.aspx) or the name of the class (if unique) followed by the unique method name (or optinal parameters to identify the method).
 Use `.//ctor`, `.//cctor`, `.//dtor` after the parent type to address the type's instance  constructor, static constructor or destructor.
+Use `.//op____` to invoke an operator, where `____` represents the operator token.
 * `arguments`<br/>
   An optional list of arguments (separated by commas without any whitespace), which will be passed as method parameters to the given method.<br/>
 A serilaized XML- or JSON-string can be passed with `@XML:""....""` or `@JSON:""....""`, where `....` is the XML- or JSON-string in question.
 If the parameter shall bede serialized from a JSON- or XML-file, the argument shall be passed as `@JSON::""....""` or `@XML::""....""`, where `....` represents the path to the given JSON- or XML-file.